Lekashri-K/Todo_list/README.md

 3. Update db_connection.php with your local credentials.

-4. Open the project in XAMPP/WAMP/LAMP and run.
+4. Start the Appache and MySQL from XAMPP control panel.

 5. Access via browser at: http://localhost/project_folder/